Advanced Manufacturing Applications

 - Develop career goals/plans, write a skills-based resume, apply for scholarships

-- Opportunity to compete in a variety of SkillsUSA Technical Competitions
+- Opportunity to show what they can do in a variety of SkillsUSA Technical Competitions at the regional, state, and national levels.